 Overall Best Weight Control Cat Food

-This is one of the formulations with the highest dry-matter protein that we could find with a whopping 52.27%.
+This formula has one of the highest dry-matter proteins that we could find with a whopping 52.27%.
 It is grain-free, thus reducing the amount of carbs and closely emulating cats’ natural diet and it is also the best low calories cat food that we found.

 The ingredient list is also quite clean, with chicken as the main component.
 Although it does contain some soy and corn-based ingredients, such as Corn Gluten Meal and Soy Protein Concentrate.
 This allows the product to be sold at a fairly competitive price compared to many of the other weight-loss alternatives.